- Windows 10

-For TPM 1.2, the TCG specifications for TPMs require physical presence (typically, pressing a key) for turning the TPM on, turning it off, or clearing it.
+For TPM 1.2, the TCG specifications for TPMs require physical presence (typically, pressing a key) for turning on the TPM, turning it off, or clearing it.
 These actions typically cannot be automated with scripts or other automation tools unless the individual OEM supplies them.

 TPM 1.2 states and initialization

-For TPM 1.2, there are multiple possible states.
-Windows 10 automatically initializes the TPM, which brings it to an enabled, activated, and owned state.
+TPM 1.2 has multiple possible states.
+Windows automatically initializes the TPM, which brings it to an enabled, activated, and owned state.

-For a TPM to be usable by a trusted application, it must contain an endorsement key, which is an RSA key pair.
-The private half of the key pair is held inside the TPM, and it is never revealed or accessible outside the TPM.
+A trusted application can use TPM only if the TPM contains an endorsement key, which is an RSA key pair.
+The private half of the key pair is held inside the TPM and it is never revealed or accessible outside the TPM.

-TPM key attestation allows a certification authority to verify that a private key is actually protected by a TPM and that the TPM is one that the certification authority trusts.
-Endorsement keys which have been proven valid can be used to bind the user identity to a device.
-Moreover, the user certificate with a TPM attested key provides higher security assurance backed up by the non-exportability, anti-hammering, and isolation of keys provided by a TPM.
+TPM key attestation allows a certification authority to verify that a private key is protected by a TPM and that the TPM is one that the certification authority trusts.
+Endorsement keys proven valid are used to bind the user identity to a device.
+The user certificate with a TPM attested key provides higher security assurance backed up by the non-exportability, anti-hammering, and isolation of keys provided by a TPM.

 When a TPM processes a command, it does so in a protected environment, for example, a dedicated microcontroller on a discrete chip or a special hardware-protected mode on the main CPU.
-A TPM can be used to create a cryptographic key that is not disclosed outside the TPM, but is able to be used in the TPM after the correct authorization value is provided.
+A TPM is used to create a cryptographic key that is not disclosed outside the TPM.
+It is used in the TPM after the correct authorization value is provided.